prody/ProDy/doc/scripts/index.rst

-This script is used to perform ANM calculations and output the eigenvalues/eigenvectors in plain text and NMD formats, i.e. running :command:`python anm.py 1p38` will perform calculations for PDB structure 1p38.
+This script is used to perform ANM calculations and output the eigenvalues/eigenvectors in plain text and NMD formats, i.e. running :command:`anm.py 1p38` will perform calculations for PDB structure 1p38.
 The resulting NMD files can be visualized using NMWiz.

-Running :command:`python anm.py -h` displays:
+Running :command:`anm.py -h` displays:

 .. literalinclude:: anm.txt